-Be it the innovation of the wheel, or the industrial revolution, innovation has always been intertwined with human evolution.
+Be it the invention of the wheel, or the industrial revolution, innovation has always been intertwined with human evolution.

 Businesses need to be ambidextrous, so to speak, and to think from both sides.
 All too often, it seems, businesses either excel at the creative side, in which case innovations usually fail.
 Sometimes, they excel at the analysis side, which generally leads to only incremental innovation or, more likely, stagnation.

-So the burning question is how to bring innovation while maintaining the balance?
+So the burning question is how to bring innovation while maintaining balance?

 It can be done in various ways, but let us first understand what innovation really means, its driving factors, its models, and how design thinking can foster innovation.